Garry Jones Garry Jones

 The jury is no longer out.
 It has spoken.

 The recent, highly publicised and landmark case in P. F., et al. (K.G.M.) v.
-Meta Platforms, Inc., et al. (Meta/Google v K.G.M) has handed down damming findings.
+Meta Platforms, Inc., et al. has handed down unequivocal findings.

 As the case alleged and argued, the plaintiffs borrowed approaches applied from the poker machine and cigarette industry, such as neurobiological and behavioral understandings, to maximize revenue from advertising and elevate engagement levels.
 Additionally, Arturo Bejar, former Meta Engineering Director told ABC NewsRadio, “…the way that these products are designed, they're addictive by design.”
 The case’s explicit connection and reference to intrinsic human characteristics and reactions being intertwined with specific technology design affordances, must now shift the conversations, the policies and the research around screen time.